To understand the competition and the customer you must;

 Some businesses use websites purely to build their brand and their relationships with potential customers.
 For others, their website becomes their marketplace with some companies providing free product trials before the purchase.
 Essentially, websites are a clutter-free space to sell your brand promise.

-– Websites do not translate into a cross-device digital asset.
-They need to be optimised for mobile, made touch-responsive and adaptive to
+Websites do not translate into a cross-device digital asset.
+They need to be optimised for mobile, made touch-responsive and adaptive to various screen sizes.

 Comparing apps to mobile sites or websites is like comparing apples to oranges.
 They all provide a different set of benefits, and it goes back to your user.
 What are the right tools to pique their interest and keep them invested in your business?
 The above are a general sense of pros, however each asset has a lot more to offer and it’s worth investing in the right mix from the get-go.
 Get clarity on the one that is a win-win for your consumers and you.
 Drop us an email and get yourself a tailor-made consultation.